mcnuttandrew/mcnuttandrew.github.io/src/text-chunks/hiring-26.md

 For instance, people who have been through the US community college system is a very strong signal of interest (and drive) to me, as is taking non-traditional paths to grad school (such as through industry).

 Everyone's path is different, and I'm delighted to work with lots of different people.
-If you're interested in working with me, please apply and mention me in your application.
+If you're interested in working with me, please apply to [UBC's Ph.D. program in Computer Science](https://www.cs.ubc.ca/students/grad/admissions) and mention me in your application.
 (The deadline is in mid December).
 There are wonderful things to build and think about, and I'm excited to work with you on them.

 **FAQ**